ruti1012/vislab/lab4/lab4-base/readme.md

 - Atomicity: Yes, if a service that went successfully into a reserved state is always capable of confirming the operation.
 - Consistent: Yes, if confirming the operation cannot fail.
 - Isolation: Yes, if one service reserves a resource, then no other service can use this resource until the reservation ends.
-- Durability: Depends on the called services
+- Durability: No, if there's a power outage, while only some parts of the transaction have been confirmed, then only those will parts will be persistet